 PREAMBLE

 Promotion and award of tenure are means by which the School of Medicine encourages, recognizes and rewards academic achievement and strives to maintain a faculty of excellence.
 In keeping with Marshall University policy, promotion and award of tenure will be based upon the demonstration of professional competence and achievement as judged by criteria in the areas of teaching, research/scholarly activities and service and the continuing need for a faculty member with particular qualifications and competencies.
-Promotion and tenure decisions made by the School of Medicine will be subject to the general University regulations in conjunction with peer review by the Personnel Advisory Committee and the policies and criteria set forth in these bylaws.
+Promotion and tenure decisions made by the School of Medicine will be subject to the general University regulations in conjunction with peer review by the Personnel Advisory Committee and the policies and criteria set forth in these regulations.
 New faculty will receive from their Chair or his/her designee, the policies and procedures for obtaining promotion and/or tenure together with a discussion of expectations of achievements for their particular department.
-The Chair and the faculty member will sign a form stating the meeting was held and the current P&T policies/procedures given/received by the faculty member.
+The Chair or his/her designee and the faculty member will sign a form stating the meeting was held and the current P&T policies/procedures were received by the faculty member.
 The form will become part of the candidate’s portfolio for P&T.

 ANNUAL FACULTY EVALUATION

-Faculty members will be evaluated in accordance with the Marshall University School of Medicine Policy for Evaluation of Faculty Activities (cf. Appendix A).
-Departmental Chairpersons, in consultation with members of their respective departments, are responsible for development of evaluation methods and criteria which will be used in evaluating performance of faculty within their department.
+Faculty members will be evaluated in accordance with the Marshall University Board of Governor’s policy MUBOG AA-22a.
+Departmental Chairs, in consultation with members of their respective departments, are responsible for development of evaluation methods and criteria which will be used in evaluating performance of faculty within their department.
 Although various evaluation methods may be used (cf. Tucker, Allan: Faculty Evaluation.
 In: Chairing the Academic Department: Leadership Among Peers, 2nd ed.
-Macmillan, New York, 1984, pp. 143-174.), evaluation procedures and criteria are subject to review by the Dean or Dean’s Designee or Dean or Dean’s Designee’s Designee and the Personnel Advisory Committee.
+Macmillan, New York, 1984, pp. 143-174.), evaluation procedures and criteria are subject to review by the Dean or Dean’s designee and the Personnel Advisory Committee.